 Dark and Light Hair Color Dyes

-It is completely up to you what shade you’ll choose and there are really no limitations.
+It is completely up to you what shade you’ll choose and there are no limitations.
 There are so many different hair dyes available.
-Many of whom are exotic and unusual, which is great for girls who want a color that stands out.
+Many of them are exotic and unusual, which is great for girls who want a color that stands out.
 However, we do recommend that you don’t go too light if your extensions are dark or black.

 Going from black to blonde or grey requires a lot of bleaching.
 In the end, it might damage the hair.
 It is safest to go just a couple of tones lighter.
-Also, keep in mind that you need very light extensions in order to get the more unusual colors.
+Also, keep in mind that you need very light extensions to get more unusual colors.
 Those include pink, rose, violet, green, blue, teal, etc.

 If you try to experiment with tones on black or dark brown extensions, those colors will simply not be visible.
 Light blonde and white extensions are best for achieving those shades.